 Designs: Isola, Cinella, Rhytmo, Cambo, Waschbrett, Lingula, Klopfholz, Käsesparkasse, Pedi, Dragon, Telefon, Hex-Eck, Handkran

 Born in 1919 in Basel, Switzerland; trained as a graphic designer at the School of Design Zurich; studied painting, sculpture and photography with Max Paul Linck in Zurich; from 1951 had his own studio in Verscio, Switzerland; died 2009 in Intragna, Switzerland Designs: Gnom, Swiss-Swinger, Wilhelm Tell, Fahnenschwinger

 Born in Rohrbach, Switzerland in 1942; took over the family business "Nyfeler Holzwaren" in Gondiswil at the age of 22; manufacturer of utility tools for agriculture; under the direction of Hans Nyfeler, the company specialized in precision woodworking and produced, among other things, toys and musical instruments; long-term cooperation with Naef, in production of the labyrinth; the company is headed today by son Remo Nyfeler.
+Past away in 2021 in Gondiswil.
 Designs: Labyrinth (together with Kurt Naef)

 Born in 1940 in Zurich; apprenticeship as a graphic artist; editorial work and later graphic designer and chief text designer at Lehrmittelverlag; lives in Andwil, Switzerland.
 Designs: Gloggomobil, Gloggomobil small, Curvo